ConnectThink/WP-SCSS/readme.md

 They must be separate from one another, so you cannot define the root folder to compile into itself.
 You can also define `WPSCSS_CUSTOM_BASE_COMPILING_FOLDER` as an absolute path in your wp-config.php.
 Must be nested inside the WordPress root folder.

+#### CSS & SCSS folders
 Ideally you should setup a scss folder and a css folder within your theme.
 This will ensure the most accurate compiling.
+You can choose to preface your css and scss folders with `/../` to resolve to a parent directory.

     library
     |-css